-For many people, bringing in technology means wasting a lot of time and money in hopes for something that makes it all worth it.
+For many people, bringing in technology means wasting a lot of time and money in hopes of something that makes it all worth it.
 Individuals struggle to set up their accounts, install and test programs, and migrate their files.
 Businesses displace their workers and lose productivity hours trying to figure out what to do on the spot.

 Bringing in a professional can help, but do they know exactly what you need?
 A licensed technician can install, turn on, and operate the systems they're trained to handle, but understanding the unique quirks of your software and files can take a lot of explaining.

 Beta testing is the process of trying out an experimental, incomplete, or preliminary version of products and services.
 While your old systems are still in place, build a test system and bring it into your work environment.
 Test how well it works with the peace of mind that your old system is on standby.

 For businesses with multiple employees, give one or two employees a new system or designate a training system for everyone to test.
 For software, make sure that you have a backup of your original files that can be restored if the new software damages or incorrectly alters your information.

 When the new system seems to function correctly--or better than the old systems--start moving everything out and adopt the new systems at your leisure.

 How much new equipment are you installing?
 Do you need to move out old equipment?
 Does anyone have to stop working during the change, and how long will the change affect business as usual?

 Restacking--the act of bringing in new systems and moving out old systems--is a planned and well-organized way to upgrade your systems while losing as little time as possible.
 Technicians will uninstall and relocate old systems, then install the new systems.